Fraan-Lab/Power-BI-Projects/README.md

 **Fraan-Lab/Fraan-Lab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-In this section I will list the data analysis projects completed, describing in each the tools used.
+<p> In this section I will list the data analysis projects completed, describing in each the tools used. </p>

+<p> En esta sección enumeraré los proyectos de análisis de datos realizados, describiendo en cada uno de ellos las herramientas utilizadas. </p>

 ## Contents
   - [x] Data Cleaning, Analysis and Vizualization [[Kaggle.com](https://www.kaggle.com/)]
  #### Proyect 1: Bakery sales

 - The dataset belongs to a French bakery and provides the daily transaction details of customers from 2021-01-01 to 2022-09-30.
-- Technology: Power BI
+- The **Dashboard** created with **Power BI** shows a comparative summary of daily sales between 2021 and 2022.
+- The final result shows firstly a table that filters the 7 products with more sales in monetary terms, on the other hand, it shows a graph that filters the 7 most sold products in terms of quantity.
+At the bottom of the dashboard is shown firstly a graph indicating at which times a higher quantity of products were sold.
+Finally a graph is shown summarizing in which months the highest sales were recorded.

 ![image](https://github.com/Fraan-Lab/Data_Analysis_Portfolio/blob/821e9ad6957d83e73b1c7c4c278aee6e75e2563c/Dashboard%202021%20Bakery_sales.png)
 ![image](https://github.com/Fraan-Lab/Data_Analysis_Portfolio/blob/821e9ad6957d83e73b1c7c4c278aee6e75e2563c/Dashboard%202022%20Bakery_sales.png)